-The 'A' shares are also listed and traded on the Johannesburg Stock Exchange in the form of Depository Receipts ('DRs') issued by Richemont Securities.
-Richemont Securities, a wholly-owned subsidiary of the Company, acts as Depository for the issuance, transfer and cancellation of the DRs.
-DRs trade in the ratio of ten DRs to each 'A' share.
-The terms and conditions applicable to DRs are set out in the Deposit Agreement entered into between Richemont Securities as Depository, and the Company as Issuer.
-The Deposit Agreement was most recently amended in 2014 and supplemented on 15 October 2020 in connection with the Company's shareholder loyalty scheme.
+Until 21 April 2023, the Company's 'A' shares and 'A' warrants were listed and traded on the Johannesburg Stock Exchange in the form of depository receipts and warrant receipts, respectively ('DRs') issued by Richemont Securities, a wholly-owned subsidiary of the Company, which acted as Depository for the issuance, transfer and cancellation of the DRs.
+The ISIN of the DRs was CH0045159024 for the 'A' shares and CH0562931086 for the warrant receipts.
+The terms and conditions applicable to DRs were set out in a deposit agreement entered into between Richemont Securities as Depository, and the Company as Issuer.